MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-customer-feedback.md

 ::: moniker-end

-## Local Audit for SQL Server on Linux Usage Feedback Collection
+## Local Audit for SQL Server on Linux Usage and Diagnostic Data Collection

 Microsoft SQL Server 2017 contains Internet-enabled features that can collect and send information about your computer or device ("standard computer information") to Microsoft.
-The Local Audit component of SQL Server Usage Feedback collection can write data collected by the service to a designated folder, representing the data (logs) that will be sent to Microsoft.
+The Local Audit component of SQL Server Usage and Diagnostic Data collection can write data collected by the service to a designated folder, representing the data (logs) that will be sent to Microsoft.
 The purpose of the Local Audit is to allow customers to see all data Microsoft collects with this feature, for compliance, regulatory or privacy validation reasons.

 In SQL Server on Linux, Local Audit is configurable at instance level for SQL Server Database Engine.
-Other SQL Server components and SQL Server Tools do not have Local Audit capability for usage feedback collection.
+Other SQL Server components and SQL Server Tools do not have Local Audit capability for usage and diagnostic data collection.

 ### Enable Local Audit